lowlighter/metrics/README.md

           //When enabled, pass "?traffic=1" in url to compute total page views in your repositories in last two weeks
           //Note that this requires that the passed GitHub API token requires a push access "enabled":true
+        },
+      //Habits plugin
+        "habits":{
+          //Enable or disable this plugin
+          //When enabled, pass "?habits=1" in url to generate coding habits based on your recent activity
+          //This includes stuff like if you're using tabs or space and the time of the day when you push the most
+          //Note that this requires that the passed GitHub API token requires a push access "enabled":true,
+          //Specify the number of events used to compute coding habits.
+Capped at 100 by GitHub API
+          //Defaults to 50
+            "from":50,
         }
     }
 }